2001 Champions Cup: Final

 John Higgins (pictured in 2008) won his first and only Champions Cup.

 The best-of-13 frames final between Higgins and Williams was played on 19 August.
 A century break of 100 and a clearance of 41 to the blue gave Williams a 2–0 lead after Higgins missed a safety shot.
 After Williams missed the black in frame three, Higgins made a 75 break and won the fourth when Williams went on the last red and the yellow while on a break of 56.
 Williams then restored a two-frame lead in the sixth after breaks of 124 and 34.
 Midway in frame seven, Williams failed to pot the black from its position and Higgins was able to claim the frame.
 Clearances of 109 in frame eight and a 67 to the pink in the ninth gave Higgins the lead.
 In the tenth frame, a 69 break from Williams ended with five reds left on the table.
 Higgins required a snooker and obtained it to achieve a 35 clearance from the final red to the pink to go two frames ahead.
 Williams could not get out of a snooker from behind the yellow during frame 11.
 This allowed Higgins to make a clearance from the yellow to the pink and claim a 7–4 victory for the tournament.

 It was Higgins' first Champions Cup title, and his 21st in professional play.
-The result meant Williams had lost in the final of the tournament for the third year in a row; he had lost 7–5 to Hendry in the 1999 final and 7–4 to O'Sullivan one year later.
+The result meant Williams had lost in the final of the tournament for the third year in a row; he had lost 7–5 to Hendry in the 1999 final and by the same scoreline to O'Sullivan one year later.
 Higgins earned £100,000 for winning the tournament.
 He said of his victory: "It was a cracking match and it's a great way to start the season.
 I'm delighted with the way I played and even when I was bang under pressure I managed to hold myself together really well."
 He added that he was able to win due to his clearance, and had the opinion there were several high-quality players who could challenge over time.
 Williams said he was disappointed with the result: "I tried my guts out to win and blew it.
 This is the most sick I've felt after losing a match for five or six years."
 He noted that he had a potential 5–2 lead and praised Higgins' play: "It was meant to be his day."